 • Governance - proxies of this type can make transactions related to governance (Democracy pallet, Treasury pallet, etc).

 • Staking - these proxies allow staking-related transactions.
-Not to be confused with controller accounts, which are needed for certain transactions.
+Not to be confused with the soon-to-be-deprecated controller accounts, which are needed for certain transactions.
 Staking proxies are meant to allow you to access your stash account less frequently.

 • Auction - proxies of this type allow transactions related to auctions and crowdloans.